Get the confidence and skills you need to be prepared for whatever comes your way in the classroom!

 identify success criteria, students know the desired outcomes, and their path to get there.

-Know that their instructional setting is flexible—selected based on the needs of students.
+know that their instructional setting is flexible—selected based on the needs of students.

-Provide opportunities for shifts—kinesthetically, emotionally or cognitively, and choice to give students ownership in their learning success.
+provide opportunities for shifts—kinesthetically, emotionally or cognitively, and choice to give students ownership in their learning success.

 A Prepared Classroom is within your reach.